Pro-Trump supporters descend on DC for 'Million MAGA March' near White House

 President Trump flashed a thumbs up from his motorcade

-Supporters of President Trump gathered Saturday in Washington, D.C. -- echoing claims of voter fraud and urging him not to concede to President-elect Joe Biden -- and were rewarded by an appearance by Trump himself.
+Supporters of President Trump gathered Saturday in Washington, D.C. -- echoing claims of voter fraud and urging him not to concede to President-elect Joe Biden -- and were rewarded by an appearance from Trump himself.

 The president and his motorcade drove past the supporters, some of them waving Trump flags and holding signs saying "Stop the Fraud" and "Best Prez Ever."
 The crowd chanted "Four More Years!" as Trump gave a thumbs up.